nealrichardson/shiny-shell/README.md

 The application creates a web interface that mimics a traditional terminal:

-- Commands are executed using Python's `subprocess` module
 - The current working directory is tracked and displayed in the prompt
 - Command output (both stdout and stderr) is displayed with appropriate styling
 - Success/error states are visually distinguished with different colors